 Sorsa uses flat-rate pricing: 1 API call = 1 request from the monthly quota, regardless of endpoint.
 On the Pro plan ($199/mo, 100,000 requests), that is roughly 14,000 fully-verified participants per month.
 On Enterprise ($899/mo, 500,000 requests), about 71,000.
 Custom plans are available above that ceiling.

 At Pro-plan rates, a full 7-request verification costs roughly $0.014 per participant.
-For a 10,000-participant campaign, that is approximately $140 in API costs.
+For a 10,000-participant campaign, that is approximately $140 in API requests.

 FAQ